 There are a lot of misconceptions and myths surrounding credit unions.
 We’ll dispel those today, too.

 What Is The Difference Between a Bank and a Credit Union

 The concept of a credit union is simple.
 All of the members pool their money (which is technically buying shares in the co-op), and the money is used to give out loans and services to the members of the union.

 Credit unions are run by a volunteer board of directors which is nominated and elected by the members of the union.
 This board of directors differs from union to union.
 Each institution has various ways they utilize their directors and requirements.

 Some prefer a larger board, while others try to keep the management group smaller.

-Another way credit unions are drastically different than a traditional bank is size; they tend to be much smaller.
-If you're looking for a financial institution who gives you dozens of branch locations you can visit, then a credit union probably is not going to be the best choice for you.
+Another way credit unions are drastically different than traditional banks is size; they tend to be much smaller.
+If you’re looking for a financial institution that gives you dozens of branch locations you can visit, then a credit union probably is not going to be the best choice for you.

 Even the larger credit unions only have around 300 branches, but most will only have a handful.

 Another key difference between banks and credit unions is the requirements you have to meet to join a credit union.